KarenDouglas/Playwright-NewsTest/README.md

 ###  Test Cases

-#### Test Case 01: Validate articles are sorted from newest to oldest.
+#### Test Case 01: Validate articles are sorted from newest to oldest and find any easily detectable accessibility issues.
 - **Test Case ID:** TC01
 - **Test Description:** validate that EXACTLY the first 100 articles are sorted from newest to oldest.
 - **Preconditions:**